frobnic8/jiradump/README.md

 jiradump
 ========

-dump JIRA issues from a filter as delimited plain text
+Dump JIRA issues from a filter, including custom fields, as delimited text

 Installation
 ------------